Olympics-Jill Biden leads U.S. delegation to Tokyo Games amid pandemic fears | Politics

 Olympics-Jill Biden leads U.S. delegation to Tokyo Games amid pandemic fears

-First Lady Jill Biden will lead the U.S. diplomatic delegation to the Tokyo 2020 Olympics, sending a message of support to a key Asian ally despite concerns about the COVID-19 pandemic.
+The U.S. First Lady Jill Biden is leading her country's diplomatic delegation to the Tokyo 2020 Olympics, sending a message of support to a key Asian ally despite concerns about the COVID-19 pandemic.
+Biden, wearing a red dress and face mask, arrived at Yokota Air Base in Japan on Thursday afternoon and was greeted by Japan's foreign minister and by U.S. and Japanese base officials, at the start of a lengthy visit to Japan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)